Kiribati or officially The Republic of Kiribati.

 This name derives from the main archipelago that forms the nation.
 It was named the Gilbert Islands after the British explorer Thomas Gilbert.
 He sighted many of the islands in 1788 while mapping out the Outer Passage route from Port Jackson to Canton.

 The Kiribati flag was adopted on July 12, 1979.

-The flag composed of six ripples in blue and white colors, yellow sun and flying frigate.
+The flag of Kiribati is composed of six ripples in blue and white colors, yellow sun, and a flying frigate.
 All this is placed on a red background.

-The sun’s includes 17 rays which represents the former Ocean Island of
+The sun includes 17 rays which represent the former Ocean Island of

 Banaba as well as the sixteen Gilbert Islands.